 - Focused.
 Don't overload a single web page with multiple topics.
-If you have information to convey on many different subjects, consider a top-level page that quickly directs "traffic" to separate sub-pages for each topic.
+If you have information on many different subjects, use a top-level page that quickly directs "traffic" to sub-pages for each topic.

 - Real.
-Avoid flowery language and obvious marketing messages.
+Avoid jargon, marketing-speak, and "impressive" language.
 Keep your messages direct and your language objective and honest.